juansuero/nassim-taleb-skill/README.md

 ## Installation

-To install this skill in Claude Code or your agentic environment, you can drop the `SKILL.md` into your skills directory, or simply link to it.
+To install this skill in your agentic environment, you can drop the `SKILL.md` into your skills directory, or simply link to it.

 ```bash
 # Example